State- versus Reaction-Based Information Processing in Biochemical Networks

-Calculating the state-based mutual information rate $i^{lr}_{\mathrm{ms}}$ between ligand and all active states of such a multi-state receptor (SM J.4), we find that for an increasing number $N$ of receptor states $i^{lr}_{\mathrm{ms}}$ approaches $i^{lr}_{\mathrm{rb}}$ in the reaction-based scheme as $N \rightarrow \infty$ (Fig. \ref{fig:ligrec}b).
-Increasing the number of receptor states, the unbinding of the ligand becomes more predictable and the amount of accessible information increases, i.e. the state-based scheme approaches the reaction-based one.
-This shows that active, non-equilibrium processes can indeed make the information stored in individual chemical reactions accessible to the cell.
-In SM K, we present a minimal model of a linear multi-state signalling process to support the generality of this statement.
+Calculating the state-based mutual information rate $i^{lr}_{MS}$ between the ligand and the set of all active states of such a multi-state receptor (see \cite{suppl} Section I.4), \g{we find indeed that $i^{lr}_{MS}$ approaches $i^{lr}_{RB}$ in the reaction-based scheme as $N \rightarrow \infty$} (Fig. \ref{fig:ligrec}b).
+Increasing the number of receptor states, the unbinding of the ligand becomes \g{less noisy, reducing the information-loss in state-based trajectories.} This shows that \g{non-equilibrium reaction cycles} can make the information stored in individual chemical reactions accessible to the cell.
+In \cite{suppl} Section J, we present a minimal model of a linear multi-state signalling process to support the generality of this statement.

-\paragraph*{Conclusion.} In summary, we introduced the notion of state-based and reaction-based trajectories and illustrated their impact on information transfer.
-We showed that the reaction-based information can never be smaller than the state-based one, provided that the latter is well-defined.
-Based on these observations, we present a formalism for calculating the mutual information between reaction-based paths using concepts from stochastic filtering.
-Using ideas from Maximum-Likelihood sensing, we show how the information encoded in reaction-based paths can be read out through active reaction cycles.